 On your return, you could take the opportunity to visit what has become a new symbol of the city: the Centro Botín.
 This centre is a cultural space dedicated to contemporary art, music, film, theatre, and literature.
 The building, designed by the Pritzker Prize-winning architect Renzo Piano, is in an exceptional location overlooking the Bay of Santander.After that, a walk along the Calderón dock will bring you to the sculpture of “Los Raqueros”, which depicts a group of children diving into the water, created in memory of the children who years ago used to dive into the bay to pick up the coins thrown to them by tourists.
 The sculpture and its setting make for a fun, intriguing photo.

 If you continue on your walk you’ll pass by the Puertochico Yacht Club, and eye-catching buildings such as the Planetarium and the Festival Centre.
-A walk along Avenida de Severiano Ballesteros will take you to the Maritime Museum, well worth a stop to see the modern aquariums and learn more about humanity’s relationship with the sea.
-After the museum, the beaches begin (Los Peligros and La Magdalena beaches are the first), a good place to cool off and spend the rest of the afternoon.At dinner time, a good option is to return to the centre for tapas, going from one bar to another sampling the local specialities in the area around Plaza de Cañadío square.
+A walk along Avenida de Severiano Ballesteros will take you to the Cantabrian Maritime Museum, well worth a stop to see the modern aquariums and learn more about man’s relationship with the sea.
+After the museum you can cool off and spend the rest of the afternoon in the beach area (Los Peligros and La Magdalena are the first ones you will see).At dinner time, a good option is to return to the centre for tapas, going from one bar to another sampling the local specialities in the area around Plaza de Cañadío square.
 This is one of the best areas in the city if you feel like going clubbing or having a drink after dinner.
 If it’s summer, the square will be full of people out having fun.